abtion/guidelines/career/software_engineer_ladder.md

 - [ ] Has integrated projects with CI.
 - [ ] Breaks systems into small testable units.
 - [ ] Can write tests at different levels (end to end, integration, unit)
-- [ ] Correctly sets boundary conditions when testing.
+- [ ] Takes into account edge cases.
 - [ ] Cares about test speed.
-Can implement parallelization but knows why that's a bandaid.
 Seeks to keep the test suite under a minute.
+- [ ] Can implement parallelization but knows why that's a bandaid.

 #### Iterative
 - [ ] Works with red-green-refactor.